Brockton Rox (Frontier League)

 The Brockton Rox are a professional baseball team based in Brockton, Massachusetts.
 The Rox compete in the Frontier League (FL) as a member of the North Division in the Atlantic Conference.
 The team has been in existence since 2024, making them the third-youngest team in the FL, prior to the 2024 Frontier League expansion.

 The Rox are one of the newest FL teams, along with the Mississippi Mud Monsters and Down East Bird Dawgs.
 They joined the league as part of the 2024 Frontier League expansion as the New England Knockouts.
 Prior to the 2025 season, the team was renamed to the Brockton Rox, following the folding of the original Brockton Rox, a collegiate team that had the same name.
 The original Brockton Rox shared their home ballpark with the Knockouts during the 2024 season, until it was announced that the Knockouts had been acquired by the former Greenville Drive and Salem Red Sox owner, Bill Janetscheck.
-With the change in ownership, the team announced a re-brand to the Brockton Rox, marking the demise of the FCBL franchise.
+With the change in ownership, the team announced a rebrand to the Brockton Rox, marking the demise of the FCBL franchise.
 The Rox plays its home games at Campanelli Stadium.